single-spa/single-spa.js.org/website/versioned_docs/version-5.x/api.md

 sidebar_label: Applications API
 ---

-single-spa exports named functions and variables rather than a single default export.
+Single-spa exports named functions and variables rather than a single default export.
 This means importing must happen in one of two ways:

 ```js